Below are the Laws of the Barony of Castel Rouge, incorporating changes read into Baronial Court on May 30, 2015.

 The autocrats must conform to any checklists or timelines approved by the Baronial Council for planning and running events.

 VII.
 Voting Procedures

-The following matters must be announced and open for discussion at a minimum of three (3) Folkmoots before it is voted upon:
+The following matters must be announced on all Internet Forums (currently FaceBook and Yahoo Email Group) and be open for discussion online and at all Folkmoots in the month before the decision is to be voted upon:

 Other matters may be voted upon at Folkmoot without prior announcement.